-Dr. Kuijsten is a researcher at the Nutrition and Disease group of the Division of Human Nutrition, Wageningen University.
+Dr. Kuijsten is a teacher/researcher at the Global Nutrition group of the Division of Human Nutrition, Wageningen University.

 My current research focusses on the integration of healthy and sustainable diets for consumers.
 I contribute to the micro-level modelling of nutrient intakes, habitual dietary patterns and preferences of individual consumers (SUSFANS, SHARP-BASIC).
 Within this topic I supervise BSc, MSC, and PhD students.
 My future research aims to link the multidisciplinary fields of environmental sustainability, nutrition and chronic diseases, with a main interest in plant based diets and dietary quality.